LingZ1993/Credit_Risk_Analysis/README.md

 ## Purpose of this analysis
 The purpose of this analysis is to see if the six models can provide a credit risk prediction tool, using the provided dataset from LendingClub.

+## Result
+Below are the screenshots of the six models: